A Bicycle Helmet

 The Bicycle Helmet Safety Institute

-BHSI is the helmet advocacy program of the Washington Area Bicyclist Association.
-Our volunteers provide helmet information and work on the ASTM national helmet standard committee.
-In 1983 we published in Bicycling Magazine the first bicycle helmet article including actual lab test results (based on testing done for us by the Snell Foundation).
+BHSI is a helmet advocacy program whose volunteers provide helmet information and work on the ASTM national helmet standard committee.
 We are funded by small consumer donations of about $11,000 a year.
 We do not accept funding from manufacturers or anyone involved in helmet sales.

 Reproduction of this pamphlet for non-profit use is encouraged.